bitaemi/Angular-ngRx-Jest-Marble/src/README.md

   - [Testing Directives](./app/modules/learn-unit-testing/README.md#testing-directives)
   - [Dealing with asynchronous operations](./app/modules/learn-unit-testing/README.md#dealing-with-asynchronous-operations)

 ## 3.2.
 Angular Tests with Jest
 ### 3.2.2.
 Jest is better
+ - With Jest you can use the same assertions that you have  used with Jasmine
+ - Jasmine is also used by protractor, so you have to still keep it

 Jasmine testing is slow:
  - initial build time slow